mahajanP/Devboard-github-actions/README.md

 2. **Access the Web Interface**:
    - Make sure port `9000` is open in your **AWS EC2 Security Group** inbound rules.
    - Access `http://<YOUR_EC2_PUBLIC_IP>:9000` in your browser.
-   - Log in using default credentials: Username: `admin` / Password: `admin` (you will be prompted to change it)
+   - Log in with the default credentials: username `admin` and password `admin`.
+You will be prompted to change the password after the first login.

 ### How to configure SonarQube Secrets